 Among other endeavors, the actor is a big-time investor in plant-based food companies.
 Since 1998, the Leonardo DiCaprio Foundation has funded more than 200 organizations with climate action and ecosystem protection on their agendas.
 That’s a romance we can get behind.

-7. Greta Thurnberg sailed for 15 days for climate change
+7. Greta sailed for 15 days just to prove a point

 To practice what she preaches en route to the 2019 UN Climate Action Summit, activist Greta Thunberg journeyed by solar panel–equipped yacht.